Fiserv/tenant-onboarding/tenant-config-scripts/README.md

 - `ruleset`: Configs for the Ruleset being applied, check [Ruleset Reference](https://docs.github.com/en/rest/repos/rules?apiVersion=2022-11-28#create-a-repository-ruleset) for more details
 - `headers`: Default headers as provided by Github API

-For testing, replace `repositories` variable with a list with a single tenant before the for-loop or modify the for-loop itself:
+For testing, replace `repositories` variable with a list containing a single tenant before the for-loop or modify the for-loop itself:
    - ```Python
      repositories = ["Test-repo"]
+     for repo in repositories:
      ```
    - ```Python
      for repo in ["Test-repo"]: